Language: EN

 {

-// Instructions to be executed in each iteration
+// Instructions to execute in each iteration

 }

-Let’s look at each of the parts
+Let’s look at each of the parts:

-• Update: In this part of the loop, an action is performed that modifies the value of the loop control variables.
-Typically, it is used to increment or decrement the counter.
+• Update: In this part of the loop, an action is performed that modifies the value of the variables that control the loop (generally used to increment or decrement the counter)

-Basic Example
+Basic example

 Let’s look at a simple example where a for loop is used to print the numbers from 1 to 10: